jackmulligan-ire/critics-versus-people/README.md

 ## Usage

 ### Movie Ratings
 The following information is provided for each movie: its Metacritic (“Critics”) and IMDB rating (“The People”), as well as a short description and its poster (if available).
 An IMDB link is also provided, with this opening up a new tab to not break the user’s visit on the site.
-Mobile-first design motivated the final feature selection, with features kept at a minimum to provide for a consistent experience cross-platform.

 ### Initial Screen
 <p align="center">
   <img src="readme-images/cvtp-initial-screen.png" alt="Critics vs. The People Initial Screen" width="600">
 </p>
 An initial screen hints at the concept of the website, with a motto pitting critic and viewer opinion against one another.
-Many of these phrases are available, with a random number generator determining which one is shown on each page refresh.
+Many of these phrases are available, with a random number generator determining which one is shown each time.

 ### Responsiveness
 <p align="center">
   <img src="readme-images/cvtp-mobile-view.png" alt="Critics vs. The People Mobile View" height="600">
 </p>
-The application is made responsive through a mixture of container Bootstrap’s default logic and Sass files that set custom breakpoints for very small and very large screen sizes.
+The application is made responsive through a mixture of Bootstrap’s default declaration and Sass files that set custom breakpoints for very small and very large screen sizes.

 ### Load Spinner
 <p align="center">